 W-2s are annual forms that go to the government and your employees.
-Employees should be sent their Copies B, C, and 2 by Jan.
-31 of the year following the tax year—so, for 2020, employees need the forms by Jan.
-31, 2021.
-Copy A of the Form must be filed electronically or by mail with the SSA by Jan.
-31 as well.
+Employees should be sent their Copies B, C, and 2 by January 31 of the year following the tax year—so, for 2022, employees need the forms by January 31, 2023.
+Copy A of the Form must be filed electronically or by mail with the SSA by January 31 as well.

 Alternatively, you can mail in your forms.
 You can download the forms, fill them out, and print them to mail to employees.
 However, if you download it from the website, you cannot use Form A, which is in red, for the SSA.
 Rather, you should order the official returns from the IRS.
-The pandemic has caused delays in processing, so if you need these mailed to you, order them early!

 There are multiple forms that need to be mailed to different recipients:

-- Copy A: To the Social Security Administration at: Social Security Administration Direct Operations Center, Wilkes-Barre, PA, 18769-0001.
+- Copy A: To the Social Security Administration at Social Security Administration Direct Operations Center, Wilkes-Barre, PA, 18769-0001.